-MitoEAGLE can serve as a gateway to better diagnose mitochondrial respiratory defects linked to genetic variations, age-related health risks, gender-specific mitochondrial performance, life style with its effects on degenerative diseases, and environmental exposure to thermal regimes and chemical compounds.
-The present recommendations on coupling control (Part 1) will be extended in a series of manuscripts on pathway control of mitochondrial respiration, respiratory states in intact cells, and harmonization of experimental procedures.
+MitoEAGLE can serve as a gateway to better diagramitochondrial respiratory defects linked to genetic variations, age-related health risks, gender-specific mitochondrial perforlifestyle mance, life style with its effects on degenerative diseases, and environmental exposure to thermal regimes and chemical compounds.
+The present recommendations on coupling control states and rates, linked to the concept of the protonmotive force (Part 1) will be extended in a series of manuscripts on pathway control of mitochondrial respiration, respiratory states in intact cells, and harmonization of experimental procedures.

 The optimal choice for expressing O2 flow per biological system, and normalization for specific tissue-markers (volume, mass, protein) and mitochondrial markers (volume, protein, content, mtDNA, activity of marker enzymes, respiratory reference state) is guided by the scientific question.
 Interpretation of the obtained data depends critically on appropriate normalization, and therefore reporting rates merely as nmol·s-1 is discouraged, since it restricts the analysis to intra-experimental comparison of relative (qualitative) differences.
-For studies with intact or permeabilized cells, we recommend that normalizations be provided as far as possible: (1) on a per cell basis as O2 flow (a biophysical normalization); (2) per g cell protein or per cell mass as mass-specific O2 flux (a cellular normalization); and (3) per mitochondrial marker as mt-specific flux (a mitochondrial normalization).
-With information on cell size and the use of both normalizations, maximum potential information is available (Renner et al. 2003; Wagner et al. 2011; Gnaiger 2014).
+Expressing O2 consumption per cell may not be possible when dealing with tissues.
+For studies with mitochondrial preparations, we recommend that normalizations be provided as far as possible: (1) on a per cell basis as O2 flow (a biophysical normalization); (2) per g cell or tissue protein, or per cell or tissue mass as mass-specific O2 flux (a cellular normalization); and (3) per mitochondrial marker as mt-specific flux (a mitochondrial normalization).
+With information on cell size and the use of multiple normalizations, maximum potential information is available (Renner et al. 2003; Wagner et al. 2011; Gnaiger 2014).
 When using isolated mitochondria, mitochondrial protein is a frequently applied mitochondrial marker, the use of which is basically restricted to isolated mitochondria.
 Mitochondrial markers, such as citrate synthase activity as an enzymatic matrix marker, provide a link to the tissue of origin on the basis of calculating the mitochondrial yield, i.e., the fraction of mitochondrial marker obtained from a unit mass of tissue.